guenter/dcos-docs-site/pages/services/kubernetes/test/getting-started/config-edgelb-for-k8s/index.md

     dcos package repo add --index=0 edgelb https://downloads.mesosphere.com/edgelb/v1.2.3/assets/stub-universe-edgelb.json dcos package repo add --index=0 edgelb-pool https://downloads.mesosphere.com/edgelb-pool/v1.2.3/assets/stub-universe-edgelb-pool.json
     ```

+    <p class="message--important"><strong>IMPORTANT: </strong>If you wish to download the repositories from the support site using your browser, you will need to be logged in with an enterprise customer service account.</p>

 1. <strong>Next, create an Edge-LB service account:</strong>